oicr-gsi/dimsum/docs/user_manual/faq.md

 *You can hover over items in Dimsum to see their project*

+## How do I limit my case to a single project?

+Some cases are associated with multiple projects.
+This is usually caused by samples having been previously received into one project, then the samples themselves were used for sequencing in a different project.
+If the samples had previous data that could be used, then they could have been added as supplemental to the new requisition, and supplemental samples do not effect the case's projects.
+If the samples had to be derived and sequenced, they should have undergone the process described in the example below instead:

+X1 is a tumour tissue sample – received in Project A for WTS

+- Accessioned into Project A; Requisition 1 – WTS Assay
+- Dual extraction done: X1TDNA and X1TRNA are the propagated samples
+- X1TRNA aliquot transferred to library prep team

+X2 is a buffy coat sample – received for Project B a year later for WGTS

+- Accessioned into Project A, then changed to Project B (assumes knowledge that this is for a different project that already exists – often true but not always); Requisition 2 – WGTS Assay
+- DNA extraction done: X2BCDNA is the propagated sample
+- X2BCDNA aliquot transferred to library prep team
+- X1TDNA aliquot transferred to library prep team

+Option 1:

+X1TDNA stock and X1TRNA aliquot can be added as a supplemental samples to Req 2.
+This needs to be the case with X1TRNA if the same WTS data previously generated is being used for the newly requested WGTS Assay.

+Option 2:

+X1TDNA and X1TRNA should have new aliquots propagated into Project B. These should be added as requisitioned samples to Requisition 2.

+Using either option, the requisitioned samples in Requisition 2 and everything downstream of them are associated with Project B, so that will be the only project associated with the WGTS case.

 ## Why is my case associated with a particular pipeline?

 Case pipelines come from the case’s projects.
 See previous question regarding case project